 With many policies, your benefits won’t start the first day you go to a nursing home or start using home care.
 How many days you have to wait for benefits to start will depend on the elimination period (sometimes called a deductible or a waiting period) you pick when you buy your policy.
 During an elimination period, the policy won’t pay the cost of long-term care services you receive and you may owe that cost.
 The elimination period can be 20, 30, 60, 90, or 100 days after you start using long-term care or become disabled.
 You also might be able to choose a policy with a zero-day elimination period, but expect it to cost more.

 Elimination periods for nursing home and home health care may be different.
 Or a single elimination period may apply to any covered service.
 Some policies calculate the elimination period using calendar days.
 Other policies count only the days on which you received a covered service.
-Under the calendar days method, every day of the week counts toward the elimination period whether or not you received any services on those days.
+Under the calendar day method, every day of the week counts toward the elimination period whether or not you received any services on those days.
 Under the days of service method, the only days that count toward the elimination period are the ones when you received services.
 For example, if you only received services three days a week, it will take longer for your benefits to start than if you received them five days a week.
 So, you would have more out-of-pocket expenses before your benefits begin.

 You may choose to pay a higher premium for a shorter elimination period.
 If you choose a longer elimination period, you’ll pay a lower premium.
 But you also must pay the cost of your care during the elimination period.